lvitals/WordTsar/README.md

 # WordTsar

 WordTsar is a modernized text editor inspired by the classic WordStar.
-This guide will help you install and build WordTsar on Linux and macOS (Unix).

 ## Installation Instructions